 - The IC4, Schwinn heart rate band, and your Apple Watch (optional) are connected to the Peloton apps (if not using the Apple Watch, you can connect the heart rate band that comes with your IC4)

 - The IC4 and Schwinn heart rate band are connected to the Mpaceline app, as well as your Peloton account.
 This can all be done under settings in Mpaceline.
 You can also go on and connect other apps like Strava if you'd like to save your workouts there.

 Peloton Workout Organization

-I use the Apple reminders app to build my workout plan for each week – that way, I don’t even have to think about what to do each morning.
+In the past, I used the Apple reminders app to build my workout plan for each week, but now, Peloton has that functionality built right into the app.
+Planning my workouts in advance is so helpful – I don't even have to think about what to do each day.
 A quick look at how I do that…